alekseikukin/matscad/list_of_functions.md

 [scadTranslate, scadStructure.Translate](scadTranslate.m) - move object to point [x, y, z] = points

 [scadUnion, scadStructure.Union](scadUnion.m) - Creates a union of all its child nodes.
 This is the sum ofall children (logical or).

+## Secondary functions

+[boolean2string](boolean2string.m) - convert boolean to string.

+[FileExtController](FileExtController.m) -  check that end sumbols of file name or folder string arecorrect and change it if it isn't correct.

+[GetParamFromFile](GetParamFromFile.m) - return pointed parameters from the file

+[cmdOpenSCAD](cmdOpenSCAD.m) -  send a comand to openSCADsee list of comands here:  https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_OpenSCAD_in_a_command_line_environment